TheauZatti/7-Wonders-UTBM-Version-/README.md

-Project created for the LO43 UV during A19 Semester
+Group Project created for the LO43 UV during A19 Semester

 The main objective is to recreate a game based on the 7 Wonders game with our school skin.